 “Awesome Campers Clare and Bridget, Clare and Bridget, Your Mommy’s Here!!“

 Shit.
 Did he just say “Mommy?”
 I’ll have hell to pay for that one.

-Suddenly I see my 7 and 9-year-old daughters being escorted to the pick-up line by a female counselor-in-training, also in green-face, whose wide, broad, toothy grin has methamphetamine written all over it.
+Suddenly, I see a female counselor-in-training, also in green-face, whose wide, broad, toothy grin has methamphetamine written all over it, escorting my 7 and 9-year-old daughters to the pick-up line by